 What is International Youth Day about?

-A decade after the United Nations celebrated its first Year of Youth in 1985, a global forum known as the United Nations General Assembly set up the World Programme of Action for Youth (WPAY).
-This program outlined a set of policies to improve the lives of youth worldwide.
-Since 2000, the United Nations has celebrated International Youth Day on the 12th of August.
-It is a day to celebrate youth globally and acknowledge young people’s challenges.
+A decade after the United Nations celebrated its first Year of Youth in 1985, a global forum known as the United Nations General Assembly set up the World Programme of Action for Youth.
+This program outlined a set of policies to improve the lives of young people worldwide.
+Since 2000, the United Nations has celebrated International Youth Day on 12 August.
+It is a day to celebrate youth globally, children’s rights, and acknowledge young people’s challenges.

 Why is International Youth Day important?

-The International Youth Day 2022 is a day to cherish the vital contribution that young people make to our societies.
-International Youth Day is also a day to ensure youth are listened to on issues of importance to them.
-International Youth Day 2022 provides a platform for young people to speak.
+International Youth Day 2023 is a chance to acknowledge and celebrate the vital contribution that young people make to our societies.
+World Youth Day is also a day to ensure youth are listened to on issues that are important to them.
+International Youth Day 2023 provides a platform for young people to speak.

-Another key part of International Youth Day is encouraging the youth to get involved.
-Young people should be included in discussing their adversities and addressing the issues that are important to them.
+Another key part of International Youth Day is encouraging young people to get involved.
+Youth should be included in discussing their adversities and addressing the issues that are important to them.

 Undoubtedly, one of the main aspects of International Youth Day is the chance to hear young people’s voices and celebrate their contributions to their communities.
 Furthermore, it is a chance to address young people’s legal and cultural issues, recognise their abilities, and encourage them to keep speaking up.